eonist/Babel/README.md

 - BYO openai-key (pick your own model)
 - Free and Opensource
 - Setup in less than a minute (1.
 Fork it, 2.
-Add openai-key, 3.
+Add secrets to prefs, 3.
 Load SPM Package)
 - Override throny parts with translation interpolation
 - Translate to 1 or 100 languages
 - Dirt cheap.
 Pay as you go.
 In most cases near free